shalinwal/notejam/README.md

 # Title

-Implementing an end to end CI/CD workflow for deploying using Jenkins for deploying containerized applications(microservices) to Kubernetes.
+Containerize and deploy an application to Kubernetes using CI/CD Pipelines.

 ## About the project